Kitware/iMSTK/CONTRIBUTING.md

    }
 ```
 4. Each line of code should take no more than 200 characters
-4. Use lots of whitespace to separate logical blocks of code
+4. Use blank line to separate logical blocks of code
 5. Declaration of variables within classes, methods, and functions should be one declaration per line
 ```sh
 int i;